 Refer to FT 1200 and instructions in this section for the conductivity method.

-Calibration: - Calibrate the instrument per manufacturer’s instructions using one calibration standard, either standard seawater or a KCl solution, as applicable, or follow the manufacturer’s specific instructions.
-The acceptance criterion for initial calibration or a calibration verification is that the instrument reading is within +/- 5% of the standard value.
-For example, when calibrating with standard seawater, S = 35, the meter must read in the 34 to 36 range in order to be acceptable.
+Calibration: - Calibrate the instrument per manufacturer’s instructions using one calibration standard, either Standard Seawater or a KCl solution, as applicable, or follow the manufacturer’s specific instructions.
+The acceptance criterion for initial calibration and calibration verifications is that the instrument reading is within +/- 5% of the standard value.
+For example, when calibrating with Standard Seawater, S = 35, the meter must read in the 34 to 36 range in order to be acceptable.

-Use standard seawater (S = 35) when measuring salinity in the open ocean or estuaries with a predominance of seawater.
+Use Standard Seawater (S = 35) when measuring salinity in the open ocean or estuaries with a predominance of seawater.

 KCl may be used in estuarine waters with low salinity (S = 0 – 40).